4 Shocking Facts You Did Not Know About Cancer

 Here are four sobering facts about cancer and how you can deal with it.

 Cancer is one of the deadliest diseases in Malaysia and accounted for 6,268 deaths in 2016.
+The number of deaths from cancer increased to 29.530 in 2022.
 It is not just fatal, but cancer is also costly.

 A cancer diagnosis can be emotionally draining not just for the patient, but also his or her family and friends.
 You might feel as if you don’t have the energy to deal with the financial implications, but the biggest mistake most people make is waiting until finances become a problem before they discuss the costs with the healthcare team.